nemu69/dslr/README.md

 Vous devrez rendre deux programmes :

-- un premier qui va train vos modèles, il se nomme logreg_train.[extension].
-Il prend en paramètre dataset_train.csv.
-Pour la partie obligatoire, vous devez utilisez la technique du gradient descent pour minimiser l’erreur.
-Le programme génère un fichier contenant les poids qui seront réutilisés pour la prédiction.

-- un second qui se nomme logreg_predict.[extension].
-Il prend en paramètre dataset_test.csv et un fichier contenant les poids entraînés au préalable.
-Afin d’évaluer les performances de votre classifieur ce second programme devra génèrer un fichier de prédictions houses.csv formatté strictement de la manière suivante:
+- First one will train your models, it’s called logreg_train.[extension].
+It takes as a parameter dataset_train.csv. .
+For the mandatory part, you must use the technique of gradient descent to minimize the error.
+The program generates a file containing the weights that will be used for the prediction.

+- A second has to be named logreg_predict.[extension].
+It takes as a parameter dataset_test.csv and a file containing the weights trained by previous program.

+In order to evaluate the performance of your classifier this second program will have to generate a prediction file houses.csv formatted exactly as follows:

 ![exemple 2](https://user-images.githubusercontent.com/45235527/140956376-a3c95194-5fc6-45c6-a6c3-bb0c549b71b7.PNG)

 # Partie bonus

-Il est possible de faire plein de bonus pour ce sujet.
-Voici quelques suggestions :
+It is possible to make a lot of interesting bonuses for this subject.
+Here are some suggestions :
-- implémenter plus de champs pour describe.[extension]
+- Add more fields for describe.[extension]
-- implémenter un stochastic gradient descent
+- Implement a stochastic gradient descent
-- implémenter une fonction d’optimisation autre
+- Implement other optimization algorithms (Batch GD/mini-batch GD/ you name it)
 - ...

 # Requirements